NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

       tapis systems search --execution-type eq HPC

-You first need to edit the file provided in the **code/agave/** agave directory.
+You first need to edit one of the files provided in the **code/agave/** agave directory.
 In this folder we have provided two template systems to chooose from , **fronteraSystem.json** and **stampede2Syatem.json**.
 Which one to use depends on which TACC system you have been logging into.

 The Frontera file is shown below: